Udit Narayan: Early life

-Udit Narayan Jha was born in a Maithil Brahmin family in 1955 to Nepali father Harekrishna Jha and Indian mother Bhuvaneshwari Jha.
-In 2009, when Udit Narayan was awarded India's civilian honour Padma Shri, there were reports questioning his Indian citizenship, claiming that he was born in Nepal.
-However, Udit Narayan himself branded these reports as "completely false", and stated that he was born in the Baisi village of Supaul district of Bihar at his maternal grandparents' home.
+Udit Narayan Jha was born on 1 December 1955 in an ethnic Maithil Brahmin family to Harekrishna Jha, a Nepalese national, and Bhuvaneshwari Jha, an Indian national.
+In 2009, when Narayan was awarded India's fourth highest civilian honour Padma Shri, there were reports questioning his Indian citizenship, claiming that he was born in Nepal.
+However, Udit Narayan himself branded these reports as "completely false", and stated that he was born in the Baisi village of Supaul district in Bihar at his maternal grandparents' home near the India-Nepal border.
 When his acceptance of the Padma Shri led to his criticism in Nepal, he told the Nepalese daily Kantipur that he was "from Nepal but his mother's home was in Bihar."
-In a 2017 interview with the Indian magazine Outlook, he clarified that he was born in Baisi, and clarified that his father Harekrishna was a native of Bhardaha, Saptari District, Sagarmatha Zone, Nepal.
+In a 2017 interview with the Indian magazine Outlook, he clarified that he was born in Baisi, and clarified that his father Harekrishna was a native of Bhardaha, Saptari District, Sagarmatha Zone (present-day Madhesh Province), Nepal on the border with India.
 In September 2018, Udit Narayan revealed at a ceremony held by the Bihar Jharkhand Association of North America, that he identifies as a Bihari.

-Narayan studied at Jageshwar High School, Kunauli, Supaul, Bihar, India, where he finished his SSC and later obtained his intermediate degree from Ratna Rajya Lakshmi Campus, Kathmandu, Nepal.
+Narayan studied at Jageshwar High School, Kunauli, Supaul, Bihar, India, where he finished his SSC and later obtained his intermediate degree from Ratna Rajya Lakshmi Campus of Tribhuvan University in Kathmandu, Nepal.
 His father Harekrishna Jha was a farmer and his mother Bhuvneshwari Devi was a folk singer who encouraged his career.

 Personal life

-In 2006, Ranjana Narayan claimed to be the Narayan's first wife, but Narayan consistently denied it.
+In 2006, Ranjana Narayan claimed to be Narayan's first wife, but Narayan consistently denied it.
 Later, he accepted her as his wife and promised to provide for her maintenance.
-Narayan has been married twice, first to Ranjana Narayan Jha and then to Deepa Narayan Jha.
-He began his relationship with Deepa Narayan while he was still married to Ranjana Narayan.
+Narayan has been married twice, first to Ranjana Narayan Jha and then to Deepa Gahatraj.
+He began his relationship with Deepa Gahatraj while he was still married to Ranjana Narayan.
 Narayan and Deepa were married in 1985.
-With Deepa Narayan, he has one son, Aditya Narayan, who is also a playback singer.
+With Deepa Gahatraj, he has one son, Aditya Narayan, who is also a playback singer.